Background and activities

 - (2020) Mediating role of depressive symptoms linking insecure attachment and disordered eating in adolescents: A multiwave longitudinal study.
 Development and Psychopathology.

 - (2020) The co-occurrence between symptoms of internet gaming disorder and psychiatric disorders in childhood and adolescence: prospective relations or common causes?.
-Journal of Child Psychology and Psychiatry and Allied Disciplines.
+Journal of Child Psychology and Psychiatry. vol. 61 (8).

 - (2020) Prevalence and stability of insufficient sleep measured by actigraphy: a prospective community study.
 Pediatric Research. vol. 88.